CS 455 Programming Assignment 1

 How to communicate information between objects

 There are several techniques to communicate information between classes and methods of classes, including via parameters and return values of methods.
 In particular, here you have the issue of receiving some information in main in SpiralViewer, that is, the initial segment length to use and the number of segments to draw, but needing to use that information in the component.
 To do this, your SpiralComponent class will need to have its own constructor (Note: this is different than the simpler component examples in the book).
-From main you can pass the information to that constructor, and then, if you also needed access to it in other methods, you would save it in an instance variable.
+From main you can pass the information to that constructor, and then, if you also needed access to it in other methods, you would save it in instance variables.

 Recall that you never will be calling paintComponent yourself, nor are you allowed to change the parameters to it.